RCollins13/CNView/README.md

                  --ymin -3 \
                  --ymax 7
 ```
 Here, we're visualizing a 39.6kb [paired-duplication inversion, a.k.a. "dupINVdup"](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4571023/figure/fig1/), wherein two duplications flank the ends of an underlying inversion.
-The distal (left-most) duplication is very small (611bp; highlighted in orange), so is only marginally visible at our 1kb bin resoltuion, while the proximal (right-most) duplication is quite clear (36.9kb; highlighted in blue).
+The distal (left-most) duplication is very small (611bp; highlighted in orange), so is only marginally visible at our 1kb bin resolution, while the proximal (right-most) duplication is quite clear (36.9kb; highlighted in blue).
 The custom highlighting is achieved by passing CNView the ```--highlight``` option with a corresponding three-column, tab-delimited file.
 Here, the contents of that file, ```~/highlights.txt```, were:
 ```
 bash$ cat ~/highlights.txt
 8820980	8821591	darkorange